Survive Holiday Air Travel: Airline Pilot's Secrets

 The holiday travel season is the most stressful and difficult time for both passengers and airlines.
 Delays are common, sometimes epic, tempers short, with little “holiday cheer.”
 There are several ways to make your travel less harried and more successful.
-Here are tips from a former commercial pilot, based on experience in the airline industry, for air travelers.
+Here are an airline pilot's little secrets for passengers.

 1. Expect Delays

 The holiday travel season couldn’t occur at a worse time in the year for flying.
 An obvious relic from before the steam engine, let alone the airplane.
 The upper mid-west and eastern seaboard are often socked in with blizzards, fog, high winds, and below freezing temperatures.
 The south-east is lashed by severe thunderstorms, ice storms and tornadoes.
 In the west, the Rocky Mountains generate heavy snows and fearsome mountain wave turbulence while the pacific coast can see anything from torrential rain, to persistent fog, and even brush fires.
 All in all, not travel brochure flying weather.